HDR-Development/hdr-website/src/contribguide.md

 # HDR Data Contributor's Guide

 Greetings!
-If you're interested in helping out with makes changes to HDR Data, then here's everything you'll need to know
+If you're interested in helping out with making changes to HDR Data, then here's everything you'll need to know

 ## The Environment